Local News Items

 Matford Lane DCC sale - land between The Coaver Club & Matford Lane

-“Notice is hereby given that Devon County Council intends to dispose of an area of approximately 0.6 hectares of land known as land and buildings at the Matford Office Site, County Hall, Topsham Road, Exeter, Devon EX2 4QD, part of which is considered to be open space land.”
+“Notice is hereby given that Devon County Council intends to dispose of an area of approximately 0.6 hectares of land known as land and buildings at the Matford Offices Site, County Hall, Topsham Road, Exeter, Devon EX2 4QD, part of which is considered to be open space land.”

 The other money raising-action being taken by DCC is the sale of Larkbeare House.
 See separate news item in this website.